bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 you have since I would only find basic examples that didn't address my specific problem.
 However, ChatGPT came to the rescue!
-It didn't generate it in one go, but I asked it to write a basic example of what I wanted, which then served as a template for me to modify to create the final page.
+It didn't generate it in one go, but I asked it to write a basic example of what I wanted, which then served as a template for me to modify and create the final page.

 A couple of other random experiences.
 It's no wonder that modern pages use some kind of Javascript framework.
 Even with the handful of UI elements I had on the page, I had to start maintaining state so that they would all work together.
-I definitely appreciate modern pages a lot more, but I will say that the work is not suited to me.
+I definitely appreciate modern pages a lot more now, but I will say that the work is not suited to me.
 Maybe it's because I've only worked on more algorithmic type systems but web development seems so foreign to me.